BaburPadishah/OCCVeterans/README.md

 If their ID is not detected, another window appears which prompts the user for their name and branch, and adds that information to the SQL server.

 If a user enters in an administrator password, another window appears which allows the user to search for members by any or all of the following: name, ID, branch, arrival time.

+TO DO:
+-Map the enter key to the sign in button
+-create a static control that appears for five seconds after a successful sign in -communication with the SQL database
+-create child window that allows a new member to register their name and branch -create child window that allows an admin to search for members